-CAN THE ARCHITECTURAL HERITAGE FUND HELP YOU?
+HOW THE ARCHITECTURAL HERITAGE FUND CAN HELP YOU

 The AHF is a registered charity and company limited by guarantee, founded in 1976 to promote the conservation and sustainable re-use of historic buildings at risk for the benefit of the public.
 Where a building is listed, scheduled, or within a conservation area and of acknowledged historic merit – and ideally involves a change of ownership and /or use – the AHF can help by: